- Home

 Chemotherapy may be used at different stages of testicular cancer.

-To reduce the risk of recurrence | If you have early testicular cancer that has not spread (stage 1), instead of active surveillance you may be offered chemotherapy after surgery.
+To reduce the risk of cancer coming back | If you have early testicular cancer that has not spread (stage 1), you may be offered chemotherapy after surgery.
 This is called adjuvant chemotherapy.
-Your doctor will discuss whether active surveillance or adjuvant chemotherapy is appropriate for you.
-Adjuvant chemotherapy usually consists of 1–2 cycles.
-You will then be monitored with check-ups and tests for 5–10 years (active surveillance). |
+Adjuvant chemotherapy usually consists of 1–2 cycles of chemotherapy, and is followed by 5–10 years of active surveillance. |

-To treat cancer that has spread | If you have stage 2 or 3 testicular cancer, chemotherapy may be recommended after surgery to destroy any cancer cells that have spread.
+To treat cancer that has spread | Chemotherapy may be recommended after surgery to destroy any cancer cells that have spread.
 This usually involves 3–4 cycles of chemotherapy.
 Your doctor will discuss the treatment plan with you.
 Depending on how you respond to the treatment, you may need more surgery or chemotherapy.
 You will then have active surveillance for 5–10 years. |

-Before surgery (neoadjuvant) | Rarely, when the cancer has spread to other parts of the body, chemotherapy may be given before surgery (orchidectomy) to help control the spread and reduce symptoms. |
+Before surgery (neoadjuvant) | Rarely, when the cancer has spread to other parts of the body, chemotherapy may be given before surgery to help control the spread and reduce symptoms. |

-The number of chemotherapy cycles you have will depend on the type and stage of the cancer.
-Your medical oncologist will explain your treatment schedule.
+Chemotherapy is generally given through a drip inserted into a vein (intravenously) but some drugs may be given by injection into a muscle (intramuscularly).
 Usually, you have chemotherapy during day visits to a hospital or treatment centre.
-For some types of chemotherapy, you may need to attend hospital several days in a row.
+For some types of chemotherapy, you may need to go to hospital several days in a row.

 Side effects of chemotherapy

 About a week after a treatment session, your white blood cell levels may drop, making you more likely to get infections.
 If you feel unwell or have a temperature of 38°C or higher, call your treatment team or go to a nearby hospital emergency department.
-Before chemotherapy, you may have injections to boost your immunity and protect you from infection.

 The chemotherapy made me feel tired and left a funny taste in my mouth.
 These side effects passed quickly, and it helped to drink a lot of water.